 For three easy bike excursions starting in Callander, please see the enclosed maps:

 So much of Callander’s attraction has to do with water!
 The community is home to the North Bay Yacht Club and a popular destination for boat owners in the area.
 It is also a favourite place to enjoy the splendor of Callander Bay, trumpet swans and bird life included.
 Free day-time mooring greets visitors at the Municipal Dock, which is also the location of one of two municipal boat launch ramps.
 The second ramp is located at the north end of Centennial Park.

-Large Hall – Regular Activities for the 2019 fall season:
+Large Hall – Regular Activities for the 2020 season will be posted shortly.